 What is the profession of William 'Hawk' Hawkins before joining the Space mission?

-Discover the awards and nominations received by Space Cowboys.
-Explore the history of Space Cowboys and its cast and crew.
+Discover all the awards and nominations received by Space Cowboys, from Oscars to film festival honors.
+Learn how Space Cowboys and its cast and crew have been recognized by critics and the industry alike.

 73rd Academy Awards 2001